metrorailings/OwlBlog/content/posts/week-10-insights.md

 Denver running quite a few scripted bootlegs.

 Raiders running quite a bit of man coverage.
 Not sure if this is their defensive identity or just a mode of defense they decided to adopt for this game.

+Bad passes from Drew Lock.

+Either Denver's offensive line is truly horrendous or the Raiders boast some considerable talent through their defensive line.

+Zone blitzes are working spectacularly against Drew Lock and his offensive line.